-15 more winners of \$150, drawn from all students who completed the survey, excepting those who already won ies, overwhelming the project's budget.
-As an alternative, researchers may provide each participant with an entry into a drawing or raffle for prizes that are more valuable but fewer in number.
+15 more winners of \$150, drawn from all students who completed the survey, excepting those who already won As an alternative, researchers may provide each participant with an entry into a drawing or raffle for more valuable prizes but fewer in number.

 The next question for the research team is what exactly to offer as an incentive.
 Cash, gift cards, and consumer goods, like tablets or smartphones, are often used to motivate students to participate in surveys.
 When determining what sort of incentive to provide, researchers should consider how attractive students will find the reward and how easy it will be to acquire, account for, and distribute.
-Because the goal is to entice as many students as possible to take the survey, the incentive should have wide appeal.
+Because the goal is to entice as many students as possibleto take the survey, the incentive should have broad appeal.
 The experience of the Rutgers team suggests, and research corroborates, 12 that the majority of students prefer cash incentives over gift cards or consumer products.
-This makes sense: students are limited as to where they can redeem gift cards, making them unattractive if the designated vendor is not universally used.
-Similarly, if researchers offer tangible goods, like small electronics, students who already own such products will not be attracted by the incentive.
-If it is possible to offer cash payments, either in small sums to each participant (i.e., in a random sample design) or in larger amounts to randomly drawn winners (i.e., in a census design), researchers are encouraged to do so.
+Thismakes sense: students are limited to where they can redeem gift cards, making them unattractive if the designated vendor is not universally used.
+Similarly, if researchers offer tangible goods, like small electronics, students who already own such products will not be attracted bythe incentive.
+If it is possible to provide cash payments, either in small sums to each participant (i.e., in a random sample design) or in larger amounts to randomly drawn winners (i.e., in a census design), researchers are encouraged to do so.
 13 However, the best way to determine the incentives that students in a particular setting will find the most attractive is simply to ask.
 An informal poll of students can provide helpful insight into what will encourage students to participate in the project.
 This question may also be posed to students during the pilot.